armanjindal/garden/content/index.md

 The writing here, the plants growing in this garden, are not isolated, but neither are they neatly connected.
 They are in a "soil" connected by a tangled mass of roots — a rhizome.
 Tracing the genealogy of my thinking over time is a project in self-examination.

 I chose an opinionated, open-source stack to build this site to support this lofty goal.
 I use [Obsidian](https://obsidian.md/) to write — a [power user native](digital-garden/technology/Independent%20Study/Power%20&%20Power%20User%20-%20Prospectus.md), markdown note editor.
 I publish this site using an open-source tool built by [Jacky Zhao](https://jzhao.xyz/) called [Quartz](https://github.com/jackyzha0/quartz#quartz), which compiles the `markdown` files in my local Obsidian vault into a static HTML site.
 All pages are versioned on [GitHub](https://github.com/armanjindal/armanjindal.github.io/commit/hugo), so there is a permanent, timestamped, line-by-line record of every change.
-I hope to look back at the commit histories to understand how my thinking changed.
+I hope to revisit the commit histories to understand how my thinking changed.

-Writing here, with these tools, helps me produce an expanding network of thoughts to ultimately help me shape, affirm, and **live** a narrative I've shaped.
+With these tools, writing here helps me produce an expanding network of thoughts to help me shape, affirm, and **live** a narrative I've shaped.
 ## 🔗 Connect

-I love meeting new people and I will absolutely reply to every email that I get.
+I love meeting new people, and I will absolutely reply to every email that I get.
 If you have an opportunity where you think I will be a good fit, please do reach out.
 All I can promise is genuine curiosity and to pay it forward ☺️

-Email: arman.jindal@hey.com
+Email: arman.jindal@hey.com || arman.jindal@columbia.edu
 GitHub: https://github.com/armanjindal
+LinkedIn: www.linkedin.com/in/arman-jindal